Vauxhall A-Type

-The Vauxhall 20 h.p. chassis code A, was a four-cylinder medium-sized car manufactured by Vauxhall from 1908 to 1914 with one more built in 1920.
+The Vauxhall A-type, was a four-cylinder medium-sized car manufactured by Vauxhall from 1908 to 1914.
 It was the first production Vauxhall designed by Laurence Pomeroy.
+Production was mostly the 3-litre version, producing either 38 bhp in the earlier models, or 60 bhp later, but both identified as "20hp" for the tax horsepower rating.
+There were also a small number with 3.5 litre engines (22 tax horsepower).
 It became a highly acclaimed 3 litre of its day and at Brooklands on 26 October 1910 it became the first 20 hp car to exceed 100 mi/h.

 Genesis

 Laurence Pomeroy had joined Vauxhall in 1907 as an assistant draughtsman at the age of twenty-two.
 He first made his mark at the 1908 RAC and Scottish Reliability Trial, held in June of that year.
 His first prototype, a development of Vauxhall's 12-16 and named Y1, had outstanding success showing excellent hill climbing ability with an aggregate of 37 seconds less time in the hill climbs than any other car in its class and unparalleled speeds around the Brooklands circuit.
 His Vauxhall was so far ahead of all cars whatever class that the driver could relax, accomplishing the 200 mi at an average speed of 46 mi/h, when the car was capable of 55 mi/h.
 It went on to win class E of the Trial.
 That design was put into production in 1908 as Vauxhall's 20 hp offering.
 Four distinct variations were produced between 27 October 1908 and the end of production in 1914.
 One last car was put together in 1920.